 In addition to service to the Mennonite Church at congregational and conference levels, Marci has served on numerous boards and committees, including the City of Harrisonburg's Bicycle & Pedestrian Subcommittee, Edmonton Mennonite Centre for Newcomers and the Toronto Theatre Organ Society.
 She is a regular guest preacher in churches of several denominations.

 Her many interests include Biblical studies, Black Gospel music, feminist philosophy and theology, social justice in librarianship, and the histories of reading and of radio broadcasting.

-She lives with her husband, Paul Cook, an artist, and daughter Jocelyn Cook.
+She lives with her husband, Paul Cook, an artist, and child Blue Cook.